Edson-source/open-aoi/ReadMe.md

 # Do not import other open_aoi packages and do not call Open AOI services (may break the system)

 # Required
 DOCUMENTATION = "This is my module.
-No environment variable (parameters are used).
+No environment variable (parameters) are used.
 Module does nothing."

 class Module(IModule):